Introduction to Machine Learning: Nuclear norm minimization and robust PCA

-In this section, we will explore variations on PCA in which the minimization of $|\CX_c - \CZ|^2$ is completed with a penalty that depends on the singular values of the matrix $\CZ$.
+In the rest of this discussion, we restrict to the Euclidean case, in which $Q = \Id[d]$ and we simply write $|A|$ rather than $|A|_Q$.
+In the next section, we will explore variations on PCA in which the minimization of $|\CX_c - \CZ|^2$ is completed with a penalty that depends on the singular values of the matrix $\CZ$.
 As a first example, one can modify PCA by adding a penalty on the rank (i.e., on the number of non-zero singular values), minimizing:

 for some parameter $\ga>0$.
 However, the solution to this problem is a small variation of that of standard PCA.
 It is indeed given by standard PCA with $p$ components where $p$ minimizes

 i.e., $p$ is the index of the last eigenvalue that is larger than $(N\ga)^{-1}$.